bwtakacy/zha/README.md

 ## Administration

+### Make sure `become_active` being reentrant

+On startup, internal state of zha is slightly different from the state of your resource.
+So at almost all cases, you need to care which zha should be started first.
+As you know, you should start zha on the node where your resource is already active/master.

+For example, you set up master/slave database cluster first, then start zha on the master node, then start zha on the slave node.
+In this case, `become_active` is invoked on the node where your resource is already active/master state.
+This indecates that `become_active` MUST BE IMPLEMENTED AS REENTRANT.

 ### Check zha is working
 You can check zha status by its stdout.
 Every 3 seconds status report will be reported as follows